Duck Soup: Reception

 Groucho did not initially think highly of the film.
 When asked the significance of the film's politics, Groucho only shrugged and said: "What significance?
 We were just four Jews trying to get a laugh."
-(Note: Danel Griffin elaborates on this quote from Groucho at his website:"I've always been on the fence about this one.
+(Note: elaborates on this quote from Groucho at his website:"I've always been on the fence about this one.
 In my write-up, of course, I argue that even if the Marxes didn't intend any deeper significance, one still exists that its longevity has created.
 And of course, it's impossible to tell when Groucho is being sarcastic and when he isn't.
 But that he communicated with T. S. Eliot, Antonin Artaud, Dalí, etc., all who praised the Brothers' work, means that he was at least aware of the various readings of the film, and he engaged them on some level.
 I suspect that his outspoken opinion of Duck Soup simply changed over time.
 While the Brothers were still active, they were infamously embarrassed by the Paramount films—hard to believe it, but there was a time when the Thalberg collaborations were actually considered better.
 Perhaps the "four Jews trying to get a laugh" comment was a dismissive one he made towards that era in general.
 Towards the end of his lifetime, critics reexamined the Paramounts and embraced them, and perhaps this gave Groucho incentive to finally admit that the film indeed was an intentional, biting satire.
 But who knows?
 Part of the charm of the Marx Brothers is that it's impossible to know where they're channeling.)
 Nevertheless, the Brothers were ecstatic when Mussolini took the film as a personal insult and banned it in Italy.
 Residents of Fredonia, New York, also protested the film because they feared that the similar-sounding nation would hurt their city's reputation.
 The Marx Brothers quipped in response, telling them to change the name of their town to keep from hurting their movie.

 Despite the tepid critical and commercial response at the time, Duck Soup is now seen as a classic political farce.
 Film critic Danel Griffin believes that Duck Soup is "on par with other war comedies like Chaplin's The Great Dictator and Kubrick's Dr. Strangelove, only slightly more unnerving in that Duck Soup doesn't seem to realize it is anything more than innocent fluff."
 Fellow film critic Roger Ebert believed, "The Marx Brothers created a body of work in which individual films are like slices from the whole, but Duck Soup is probably the best."
 British film critic Barry Norman considered Duck Soup the Marx Brothers' best work, and included it in his list of the 100 best films of the 20th century.